DumpsterDoofus/keyboard_accordion/hardware/pcb/README.md

-# Hardware
+# KiCad schematics/PCBs

 ### To view schematic/PCB

-You can open the KiCad project at `kicad/3_key` to view the schematic/PCB.
+You can open these KiCad projects to view the schematic/PCB.

 For the PCB, if you want 3D models of parts to render, in Preferences > Configure Paths, define a variable named `EASYEDA2KICAD` with value `${KIPRJMOD}/../library`.